 6. Headquarters in Belgium

-Some well-known Belgium Facts include: NATO and many other European Union (EU) agencies have their main offices in or close to Brussels, Belgium’s capital.
+Some well-known facts include NATO and many other European Union (EU) agencies having their main offices in or close to Brussels, Belgium’s capital.

-Additionally, the country is a member of the Benelux economic union, which was established by the Netherlands and Luxembourg.
+Additionally, the country is a member of the Benelux economic union, which the Netherlands and Luxembourg established.

-Common knowledge about Belgium facts includes: that locals insist on serving Stella Artois, Duvel, and Chimay in their original glasses.
+Common knowledge includes that locals insist on serving Stella Artois, Duvel, and Chimay in their original glasses.

 It is unimaginable in Belgium to serve Belgian beer in the incorrect glass.